 As a subcontractor working with Keytek™ you will be working as a mobile locksmith providing locksmith services to customers within your local area.
 You will be working attending customers both domestic and residential, so a good working knowledge of locksmithing is essential.
 You will need to be well organised, have strong communication skills and the ability to work on your own and promote Keytek™ as a brand.

 Here at Keytek™ we are always looking to expand our engineer network.
 If you are a skilled locksmith looking for extra work, we would love to hear from you.

 When working or considering working with Keytek™ it is important to know we have a set of minimum requirements engineers must meet prior to joining our network.
 Our minimum requirements ensure that we can deliver the best possible service and that all customers can be assured they will receive the high standard that Keytek™ commit to.
 All engineers on our network must be able to provide.

 • A minimum of a level 3 in locksmithing or equivalent (however training can be provided)

 • Your own stock and tooling

 • Your own Transport

-• All engineer must be DBS checked
+• All engineers must be DBS checked

-However don’t worry if you don’t meet these specific requirements our recruitment team are always here to help any potential engineer on achieving these standards if they are considering joining our network.
+However don’t worry if you don’t meet these specific requirements, our recruitment team are always here to help any potential engineer on achieving these standards if they are considering joining our network.